dzubov/my-coursera-repo/README.md

 # my-coursera-repo
-To play with Coursera exercises
+To play with Coursera exercises.
+This info was added.